bcgov/design-system/components/alert_banners/README.md

 * Alerting users they just did something successful or if it needs to be corrected

 **Notification**
-* To keep users informed on important and typically time sensitive information.
+* To inform users on important and typically time sensitive information.
 Users may or may not have to respond.
 This includes errors, warnings, or general updates.

 ## Don't Use This For
-*	In line error validation for form inputs
+*	In-line error validation on form inputs
 * Popular links on your website.
 These should be readily available on your homepage.

 ## Design Guidance
 *	If a user is required to do something in response to an alert, let them know what they need to do and make that task as easy as possible.
 * Write messages in a polite and concise manner while avoiding the use of jargon and technical language.
 * Do not write lots of text.
 Users generally do not read documentation and only skim.
-Overdoing it will cause users to ignore the content.
+Too much text will cause users to ignore the content.
 * Allow users the ability to dismiss alerts when appropiate.
 * Do not include alerts that are not related to the users current goal.

 ## Rationale

-## Behaviour
-1.
+This alert banner uses semantic colours to convey the meaning behind each message.
+The information is organized with a logo and title at the top to establish the purpose of the alert, while the supporting text immediately below guides the user with further information or supporting actions.

 ## Accessibility
 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.